 We have also reviewed the PCC's and CC's Narrative Report for consistency with the financial statements and our knowledge.
-We have made observations for enhancing the context within the Report, The PCC and CC are in the process of responding to these suggestions.
+We have made several observations for enhancing the context within the Report.
+The PCC and CC have responded to these suggestions and we are now satisfied that the information presented to the reader of the Narrative Statement is not inconsistent with our knowledge of the organisations.
 We have no other matters to report as a result of this work.